Abide Gathering 2025

 “Abide has been a space of being poured into and pouring out.
 With the prayerful, thoughtful intentionality of the Abide organizers, each detail is a loving hug to allow space and spaciousness for the Holy Spirit presence to orchestrate and work individually and within the community.
 Abide has been a rare, precious, joyful space to equip, embolden, and encourage me in my journey of integration.”

-Who was there: 75 adults (including 23 who were first-time attendees) coming from 15 states, representing various ethnic and vocational backgrounds.
-We also had 32 children and youth participate in a day camp based out of the hotel.
+• Who was there: 75 adults (including 23 first-time attendees) and 32 children and youth.
+Attendees came from 15 states, ranged in age from 20s to 60s, and came from various ethnic and vocational backgrounds.
 As a testament to the stellar team that leads our kids and youth programming every year, several kids said they were sad that Abide was over, wished that it was longer, and preferred it over other vacations.
 It has been a joy to hear about kids asking to return to Abide each year and to see the next generation of Abiders connecting and forming friendships.

-“One of the best things about Abide is to share our hidden parts, even the ones that are unbecoming, so that through sharing our stories we can grow and heal.” —Drew Hyun
+• “One of the best things about Abide is sharing our hidden parts, even the ones that are unbecoming, so that through sharing our stories we can grow and heal.” —Drew Hyun

 “Abide has become my annual ‘wholeness’ checkup that creates space to be still so that I can see myself and my God more clearly.
 And doing so in community with others that share my faith and cultural context means that I don’t feel alone and can learn from others who are further along on this journey.”